tired-engineer/ansible-role-wireguard/README.md

 #
 # So it depends a little bit on your setup which option works best.
 If you
 # don't have an overly complicated routing that changes very often or at all
-# using "false" here is most properly good enough for you.
+# using "false" here is most probably good enough for you.
 E.g. if you just
 # want to connect a few servers via VPN and it normally stays this way.
 #
 # If you have a more dynamic routing setup then setting this to "true" might be